Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 The cuticle (epidermis) is a layer of overlapping cells surrounding wool fibers.
 There are three cuticles ( epicuticle, exocuticle, and endocuticle).

-The cortex is the internal cells form 90% of the wool fiber.
+The cortex is the internal cells that form 90% of the wool fiber.
 There are two basic types of cortical cells; ortho cortical, and paracortical, each with a different chemical composition.
 In superior fibers, these two types of cells are of distinct halves.
 The cells expand differently when the moisture absorbed, making the fiber curve, this creates a crease in the wool.
 In rough fibers, ortho and para cortical-chemical cells are more random so there is less curl.
 Also, fiber crease makes wool an insulator for air.

 The medulla is a mass of degenerated cells in the central part of the fiber.
 This layer may disappear or be difficult to see in the fine wool.